stackbit-projects/magical-iron-e6244/content/pages/index.md

       - title: When is the release date?
         title_align: left
         content: |
-          Release date will be mid-December.
+          The pre-sale date will be 20 Dec.
+Public sale will be on 22 Dec.
         content_align: left
         actions: []
         actions_align: left